ksu-is/Sports-Statistics/projectroadmap.md

 1. DONE Add the GPL-3.0 license to Sports-Statistics which guarantees end users the freedom to run, study, share and modify the software.
 Ryan
 1. DONE Email the owner of the Sports.py package in order to gain insight on how to get the code running.
 Ryan
 1. DONE Get the example code running in order to make changes.
 Ryan
-1. Move code repository labeled Sports.py into Sports-Statistics folder in order to have everything in one location.
+1. DONE Move code repository labeled Sports.py into Sports-Statistics folder in order to have everything in one location.
 Muneeb
 1. Add the ability to the program that allows the user to access sports other than Football, Soccer, Basketball.
 Muneeb
 1. Add functionality to the program that allows the user to request a specific team or a specific sport.
 Muneeb
 1. Add functioanlity to the program that allows the user to access player statistics.
 Muneeb